 Ans.

-Implementation

 Scrum for Large Projects

 Large projects require multiple Scrum Teams to work in sync to ensure project progress.
 Because the teams work in parallel, ensuring that all teams progress uniformly is critical with respect to deadlines.
 Also, there has to be a mechanism to ensure that the teams are in sync and any findings from one of the teams related to any part of the project is communicated across the teams effectively.